 P-Cug (Coimbra) Biblioteca Geral da Universidade MM 032

-KREITNER, Kenneth, The Church Music of FIfteenth-Century Spain, Woodbridge: Boydell & Brewer, 2004.
+KREITNER, Kenneth, The Church Music of FIfteenth-Century Spain (Woodbridge, The Boydell Press, 2004).